Dinutuximab in Combination With Sargramostim in Treating Patients With Recurrent Osteosarcoma

-Patients receive sargramostim subcutaneously (SC) on days 1-14 and dinutuximab intravenously (IV) over 20 hours on days 4 and 5 (dinutuximab infusion may be extended for an additional 2 days for anticipated toxicities).
+Patients receive sargramostim subcutaneously (SC) once daily (QD) on days 1-14 and dinutuximab intravenously (IV) over 10 hours on days 4-7 (dinutuximab infusion may be extended up to a total of 20 hours per day for anticipated toxicities).
 Treatment repeats every 28 days for up to 5 courses in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up at 8 and 12 months.